sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/threat-intelligence-tools.md

 ## Task 6: Cisco Talos Intelligence

+Cisco Talos Intelligence provides actionable intelligence, visibility on indicators, and protection against emerging threats through data collected from Cisco products.
+The Cisco Talos team is comprised of six subteams: (1) Threat Intelligence & Interdiction, (2) Detection Research, (3) Engineering and Development, (4) Vulnerability Research and Discovery, (5) Communities, and (6) Global Outreach.

 <details>

 <summary>What is the listed domain of the IP address from the previous task?</summary>

 scnet.net

-Enter the IP address into [Talos Intelligence's Reputation Center](threat-intelligence-tools.md#what-is-the-listed-domain-of-the-ip-address-from-the-previous-task).
+Enter the IP address into Talos Intelligence's Reputation Center.

 </details>